joomla/joomla-cms/README.md

 | **Bug / Patch release** | The change fixes an actual error.
 The software crashes, produces the wrong result, or behaves contrary to its specification.
 It can be resolved without large‑scale refactoring or new functionality. | **5.4-dev** (6.0-dev) |
 | **Feature / Minor release** | Anything that isn’t a strict bug – new behavior, refactoring, performance improvements, enhancements, UI tweaks, etc. These changes are bundled together for the next minor version. | **6.1-dev** |

-The maintainer team confirms the classification and sets the appropriate labels when a PR is opened.
-If a PR is opened in the wrong branch, a maintainer will simply ask you to retarget it to the proper branch – no need for a discussion.
+A member of the maintainer or bug squad team confirms the classification and sets the appropriate labels when a PR is opened.
+If a PR is opened in the wrong branch, a maintainer will simply ask you to retarget it to the proper branch.

 Copyright
 ---------------------